-Infiltration test pit over-excavation observations (deepened to at least 3 feet below test depth) □ No post-test seepage observed □ Post-test seepage observed Depth of seepage: feet below ground surface Measured infiltration rate is less than 0.3 inches per hour, infiltrating BMPs are not feasible.
+Infiltration test pit over-excavation observations (deepened to at least 3 feet below test depth) □ No post-test seepage observed □ Post-test seepage observed ■ Depth of seepage: feet below ground surface Measured infiltration rate is less than 0.3 inches per hour, infiltrating BMPs are not feasible.
 Geotechnical Report for Infiltration Feasibility with test documentation to support determination of Infiltration Infeasibility is attached.
-Once infiltration is determined to be initially feasible based on the geotechnical field work for Step 3 and Step 4, information from Step 5 and Step 6 are used to complete geotechnical portion of infiltration feasibility documentation for design.
-Required geotechnical reports for infiltration assessment will include either Geotechnical Report for Simplified Infiltration Assessment or Geotechnical Report for Standard Infiltration Assessment.
-Submittal requirements are described in Section D2-06.5 - Geotechnical/Soils Reports and are also listed below: Ge otechnical Report for Simplified Infiltration Assessment Updated Geotechnical Report for Infiltration Feasibility Grain size testing demonstrating soils are Medium-grained or coarser outwash type soils (i.e., those Type A and Type B soils meeting USDA soil texture classes ranging from coarse sand and cobbles to medium sand); Thickness and permeability of infiltration receptor horizon beneath proposed infiltration BMP.
+Ste fea inc for ep 4, sibil clude Sta infiltration is determined to be initially feasible based on the geotechnical field work for Step 3 and information from Step 5 and Step 6 are used to complete geotechnical portion of infiltration lity documentation for design.
+Required geotechnical reports for infiltration assessment will either Geotechnical Report for Simplified Infiltration Assessment or Geotechnical Report ndard Infiltration Assessment.
+Submittal requirements are described in Section D2-06.5 - hnical/Soils Reports and are also listed below: Ge otechnical Report for Simplified Infiltration Assessment Updated Geotechnical Report for Infiltration Feasibility Grain size testing demonstrating soils are Medium-grained or coarser outwash type soils (i.e., those Type A and Type B soils meeting USDA soil texture classes ranging from coarse sand and cobbles to medium sand); Thickness and permeability of infiltration receptor horizon beneath proposed infiltration BMP.
 This is a summary of soil and shallow ground water conditions from the subsurface explorations and infiltration testing activities.
 Basis for seasonal high groundwater level determination Describe lateral extent of infiltration receptor horizon, including a detailed description of the condition of the upper soil structure, including the pathway the discharged stormwater will take.
 Discuss the discharge point or area of the infiltrating water, particularly at it relates to potential drainage impacts to adjacent properties, wetlands, streams or to geologic hazards.
 Geologic cross sections are recommended to illustrate lateral extent and discharge point or area of infiltrated water, if warranted.
 Results and conclusions.
 Raw data and calculations, to be included in an appendix.
 Ge otechnical Report for Standard Infiltration Assessment Updated Geotechnical Report for Infiltration Feasibility Thickness and permeability of infiltration receptor horizon beneath proposed infiltration BMP.
 This is a summary of soil and shallow ground water conditions from the subsurface explorations and infiltration testing activities.
-Evaluation of native soils for determination of groundwater protective characteristics, if required.
-Cation Exchange Capacity Organic Matter Content Organic Matter Content Grain Size Distribution Basis for seasonal high groundwater level determination: Description of methods used and the standards upon which the methods were based
+Evaluation of native soils for determination of groundwater protective characteristics, if required. o Cation Exchange Capacity Organic Matter ContentGrain Size Distribution Basis for seasonal high groundwater level determination: O Description of methods used and the standards upon which the methods were based of soils and groundwater flow direction.
+Assessment of ambient groundwater quality, if that is a concern.
+Field and Design infiltration rate: discussion of correction factors selected, basis of selection, an resulting long-term design infiltration rate Describe lateral extent of infiltration receptor horizon, including a detailed description of the condition of the upper soil structure, including the pathway the discharged stormwater will take.
+Discuss the discharge point or area of the infiltrating water, particularly at it relates to potentia drainage impacts to adjacent properties, wetlands, streams or to geologic hazards.
+Geologic cross sections are recommended to illustrate lateral extent and discharge point or area of infiltrated wate if warranted.
+Results of ground water mounding analysis, if required per Chapter D5, provide the following: Description of data used.
+Analysis procedures, including modeling tools and methods. o Potential for groundwater mounding or seepage as a result of proposed infiltratio facilities.

-- Description of groundwater levels relative to the investigation depth and vertical separation requirements per Chapter D5. - Seasonal fluctuation of groundwater table based on well water levels and observed mottling of soils and groundwater flow direction.
+- \circ Description of groundwater levels relative to the investigation depth and vertical separation requirements per Chapter D5. - Seasonal fluctuation of groundwater table based on well water levels and observed mottling of soils and groundwater flow direction.